Qian8988/MechaCar_Statistical_Analysis/README.md

 To compare the performance of the MechaCar against other manufacturers

-Metrics

-Engine, MPG and the safety rating
+Metrics: Engine, MPG and the safety rating

 Null Hypothesis (Ho): Each performance metrics is statistically similar between MechaCar and other competitor manufacturers.